mountainMath/cansim/cran-comments.md

 ## Minor changes
 * improve offline handling when StatCan servers are down
 * improve metadata handling when Member ID order is mixed up in metadata
+* fix problem with refreshing data in get_cansim_vectors